 What’s a baseline for investment fees?
 Typically, for traditional index mutual funds or ETFs with rock-bottom fees, you might pay an expense ratio of just 0.03 percent to 0.15 percent for a domestic stock ETF from one of the major brokerages dealing with such investment vehicles.
 That means for every $1,000 invested, you’ll pay $0.30 to $1.50 per year in fees.
 That doesn’t sound like a lot, but once your portfolio contains $100,000 or more, that figure increases to a more significant $30 to $150 a year.

-So how do the fees for socially conscious investments compare to those for traditional ones?
+So how do the fees for socially conscious investments compare?

 “Historically, on average, socially selective funds underperformed the market for the same reason other name-brand, actively managed funds did: high fund expenses,” said Jason R. Escamilla, CEO of Impact Labs in San Francisco, in an interview.
 Socially selective funds were a niche market that required a marketing and sales budget to attract investors, he explained.